hipposcode/tagsineposerver/README.md

 # tagsineposerver
-Applying tags in an ePO 5.9 server
+Applying tags in a McAfee ePO 5.9/5.10 server

 Change all the text in capitals and between <> to reflect your server and run.